 The males enlarged fore-claws range in color from yellowish orange to olive greenish yellow depending upon age and locality.
 Usually the coloration of the claws is similar to the coloration of the stripe on the fore-limbs.
 Among sexually mature males, the second and fourth claws are equal in length, while the third (middle) is the longest and approximately the length of the first and the second or fourth.
 These claws may become worn down with age and are used for the titillation of females during courtship.
 When males advance in age, the yellow lines extending from the fore claws up the front limb as well as those on the soles of the feet and up the hind limbs are replaced with an overall red to reddish-orange.
 In time these lines fade and blend into a background coloration of reddish-orange with a suffusion of black spots.

 BEHAVIOR AND ECOLOGY: Rio Grande cooters inhabit still or slow moving bodies of water such as slow-moving portions of rivers, oxbows, ponds and lakes with soft bottoms and abundant aquatic vegetation.
+However, the population in the Devil's river inhabit swift flowing waters.
 This species is gregarious and can be found soaking up sunshine while alongside other basking turtles.
 Rio Grande cooters consume various plant and prey items including but not limited to: algae, aquatic plants, snails, insects, worms, crustaceans, small amphibians and small fish.